 If you’re concerned about a certain item in particular, such as a valuable painting from your great aunt, there are options for protecting precious possessions without installing new windows or special film.

-Floor Protection – Sun exposure lightens certain types of wood and darkens other.
-Be sure to move furniture around regularly so as to create more even sun exposure throughout the room.
+Sun exposure lightens certain types of wood and darkens other.
+Be sure to move furniture and rugs regularly to create more even sun exposure throughout each room.
 Likewise, consider applying a sun-resistant sealant on your wood floors.
 Depending on the type of floors you have and the look you’d like to achieve, you can use varnish, lacquer, polyurethane, or shellac.
 There are also several wax and oil finishes that will protect your wood floors.

-Art Preservation – Expensive artwork is another concern.
-Ultimately you may want to consider having a good copy made of the piece and hang the copy instead of the original.
-However, you should also opt to hang artwork out of direct sunlight and behind UV-blocking glass, such as acrylic.
+Expensive artwork is another grave concern for collectors.
+Ultimately, you might consider having a copy made of your favorite pieces and hang the copy instead of the original.
+However, if you’re set on having your collections hung in rooms with windows, always hang artwork out of direct sunlight and behind UV-blocking glass, such as acrylic.

 While you may not be able to completely eliminate sun damage to your floors and furniture, you can prevent and reduce a great deal of it.
 Follow these tips to minimize damage and keep your floors and furniture as pristine as possible for as long as you can.